Antiderivative of the Semicircle: Geometry Meets Calculus

 \[\int f(x)\,dx = F(x) + C\]

 The \(C\) is the constant of integration – since the derivative of any constant is zero, there are infinitely many antiderivatives that differ by a constant.
-We can pin down \(C\) by using a boundary condition (plugging in a known value).
+The value of \(C\) is determined by imposing a boundary condition (substituting a known value).

 A full circle of radius \(r\) centered at the origin satisfies: